What is User Generated Content and why can’t marketers today stop talking about it?

 What do you feel is the biggest benefit of a content strategy rooted in User Generated Content?
 Do you think User Generated advertising is en route to completely overtake old school ads?
 Let us know in the comments below.

-Hopefully, you’re no longer asking ‘What is User Generated Content?’ but if you’re looking for more information look to our complete guide to everything User Generated.
+Hopefully, you’re no longer asking ‘What is User Generated Content?’ but if you’re looking for more information look to our complete guide on User Generated Content.